How To Tighten Brakes On Bike

 3. Adjust The Caliper Part of the Brakes

 Caliper is the part of the brake where the pads are attached.
-Check their state and find out the bolt that holds the caliper and the brake pad together.
+Check their state and find the bolt that holds the caliper and the brake pad together.
 Use a wrench to turn the bolt anti-clockwise to loosen it.

-Take caution while doing it as you wouldn’t want to overdo it and unscrew the bold in the process.
+Take caution while doing it, as you wouldn’t want to overdo it and unscrew the bold in the process.
 Just two or three rotations will do the magic.

 4. Pull The Brake Cable

-After pulling out the brake cable, hold it tightly in one place and you will notice the front brake pad tighten on the rim.
+After pulling out the brake cable, hold it tightly in one place, and you will notice the front brake pad tighten on the rim.
 That’s because the cable is getting tighter too.
 Ensure the pads are tight till there is some resistance when you turn the tire, but don’t overdo it.

 Over-tightening the pads will result in stiffening, which can lead to more problems.
 Just keep adjusting it until it gets to the perfect spot.